Ben Fox

 npm init next-app

-Give your project a name like nextjs-base (this will also be the folder name), then select Default starter app when prompted to pick a template.
+Give your project a name like "nextjs-base" (this will also be the folder name).
 Once the install completes, cd nextjs-base into your project folder.

 ESLint: Install & Configure

 For configuration, letâs start with eslint â thatâll ensure that any future code we write is linted right away and we donât need to go back and make edits.
-This will also include a plugin for specifically linting React, and another for linting import/export statements:
+This will also include a plugin for specifically linting React, and another for linting import/export statements.
+You'll already have eslint

 {